Baltimore/Washington International Thurgood Marshall Airport

 VFR

-Baltimore/Washington International Thurgood Marshall Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 17,000 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Baltimore/Washington International Thurgood Marshall Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 20,000 feet and 10 SM visibility.

 Wind Analysis